Soviet famine of 1930–1933: Campaign against kulaks and bais

 In February 1928, the Pravda newspaper published for the first time materials that claimed to expose the kulaks, and described widespread domination by the rich peasantry in the countryside and invasion by kulaks of communist party cells.
 Expropriation of grain stocks from kulaks and middle class peasants was called a "temporary emergency measure".
 Later, temporary emergency measures turned into a policy of "eliminating the kulaks as a class".
-The party's appeal to the policy of eliminating the kulaks as a class had been formulated by Stalin, who stated: "In order to oust the kulaks as a class, the resistance of this class must be smashed in open battle and it must be deprived of the productive sources of its existence and development (free use of land, instruments of production, land-renting, right to hire labour, etc.).
+This policy had been formulated by Stalin, who stated: "In order to oust the kulaks as a class, the resistance of this class must be smashed in open battle and it must be deprived of the productive sources of its existence and development (free use of land, instruments of production, land-renting, right to hire labour, etc.).
 That is a turn towards the policy of eliminating the kulaks as a class.
 Without it, talk about ousting the kulaks as a class is empty prattle, acceptable and profitable only to the Right deviators."
-Joseph Stalin announced the "liquidation of the kulaks as a class" on 27 December 1929.
+Stalin announced the "liquidation of the kulaks as a class" on 27 December 1929.
 Stalin had said: "Now we have the opportunity to carry out a resolute offensive against the kulaks, break their resistance, eliminate them as a class and replace their production with the production of kolkhozes and sovkhozes."
 In the ensuing campaign of repression against kulaks, more than 1.8 million peasants were deported in 1930–1931.
 The campaign had the stated purpose of fighting counter-revolution and of building socialism in the countryside.
 This policy, carried out simultaneously with collectivization in the Soviet Union, effectively brought all agriculture and all the labourers in Soviet Russia under state control.

 Also in 1928 within Soviet Kazakhstan, authorities started a campaign to confiscate cattle from richer Kazakhs, who were called bai, known as Little October.
 The confiscation campaign was carried out by Kazakhs against other Kazakhs, and it was up to those Kazakhs to decide who was a bai and how much to confiscate from them.
 This engagement was intended to make Kazakhs active participants in the transformation of Kazakh society.
-More than 10,000 bais may have been deported due to the campaign against them.
+More than 10,000 bais may have been deported during this period.